xfire/guppy/README.markdown

 usage examples
 --------------

-every python object can be registered using the FeatureBroker 'features' with a unique identifier.
+every python object can be registered using the FeatureBroker `features` with a unique identifier.

     > import guppy